-Lisa is a multi-award winning author and public speaker.
+Lisa is a multi-award-winning author and public speaker.
 She is exploring how news professionals can better represent disability — drawing on her own first-hand experience — and the positive ways it can impact other areas of popular culture.
-For years she has strategically and creatively achieved visibility for her client’s messaging and is now helping to ensure more authentic visibility for disability.
+For years she has strategically and creatively achieved visibility for her clients' messaging and is now helping to ensure more authentic visibility for disability.

 Niels is a journalist from the Netherlands with nearly two decades of experience.
 Based as a foreign correspondent in Australia since 2008, he works for a variety of media outlets including radio, print and online platforms.
 Niels is also an adjunct research fellow in the Griffith Centre for Social and Cultural Research where he specialises in cross-cultural media and communication research.

 Faith has worked in radio and television newsrooms both in Australia and internationally.
-She started in radio in Brisbane before joining the AFN network as a video journalist and television news presenter and producer.
-After a stint as Media Director at the Media Centre in Tokyo, she returned to Australia to work for ABC local radio.
-She was the a producer and presenter for The Wire and a senior producer for Mornings on 4BC.
+She started in radio in Brisbane before joining the AFN network as a video journalist and television news the producer and presenter for 'The Wire'.
+After a stint as Media Director at the Media Center in Tokyo, she returned to Australia to work for ABC local radio.
+She was the a producer and presenter for The Wire and a senior producer for 'Mornings on 4BC'.

 Akashika is an experienced media, communications and advocacy professional with public relations expertise.
 Multifaceted Akashika has given PR elevation by running campaigns for multicultural communities.
 With her boutique Media & Advisory platform, Akashika's journalism broadcasts contemporary Australia and is the voice in International Affairs spanning India & Australia.